April 25, 2018

 - Final draft air quality permit exemptions

-- Final draft GP-5 – Natural gas compression stations, processing plants, and transmissions stations.
+- Final draft GP-5 – Natural energy infrastructure stations, processing plants, and transmissions stations.

 - Final draft GP-5A – Unconventional natural gas well site operations and remote pigging stations